drebelsky/whitespace-jit/README.md

 ## Speed Comparison
 Below are the comparison runs for 1. [the original whitespace interpreter (version 0.3)](https://web.archive.org/web/20150717140342/http://compsoc.dur.ac.uk/whitespace/download.php), 2. this repository's interpreter, 3. this repository's JIT compiler.
 The timing was done using `bash`'s builtin `time` for running the three programs with stdout redirected to `/dev/null` on [`is_prime.ws`](https://github.com/drebelsky/whitespace-jit/blob/main/programs/is_prime.ws), a simple whitespace program that calculates the primes up to 20,000 using the naive O(n^2) algorithm.
+This program requires the execution of 234,248,149 instructions.

 Command                                           | real    | user    | sys
 :-------------------------------------------------|--------:|--------:|--------: